Explore our playlists....

 3 & ½ hours of atmospheric English music from the time of William Shakespeare.
 A delightful mix of Songs, Consort and Keyboard music by the Bard’s musical contemporaries including Dowland, Gibbons, Byrd and Tallis.

-A 50-track collection of the best brass band pieces in classical music, from Fanfares For The Common Men, to dozens of brilliant 20th and 21st century works in the ever expanding repertoire.
+A 50-track collection of the best brass band pieces in classical music, from Fanfares For The Common Men, to dozens of brilliant 20/21 century works in the ever expanding repertoire.

 The best classical music for flute, featuring sonatas, concertos and solo works by Mozart, Poulenc, Bach, Debussy, Nielsen, Faure, Vivaldi, Donizetti and Martinu.